srijareddyk/fun-web-projects/README.md

-# word-guesser
+# fun projects
-word guesser for all the girlies
+i made these projects for fun, the aesthetics are mostly pink and purple.
+Games:
+- Word-Guesser
+- Tic Tac Toe